ellisalgernon/PS-tmp/README.md

 > The **PROJECT Skyrim** `.ini` files are located at `%ProjectSkyrimLocation%\profiles\Default`.

 ## 2.3 Disk Space Requirements
+### PROJEKT Skyrim version [0.9.0.x]
-* Disk Space as of PS version [0.9.1.x]:
+* Disk Space as of PS version [0.9.0.7]:
    *  10 GB for the WJ PS file from Nexus
+   * 220 GB for the mod downloads
+   * 350 GB for the installation folder
+   *  40 GB for the page file
+*  ...**so a total of 620 GB**

+### PROJEKT Skyrim version [0.9.1.x]
+* Disk Space as of PS version [0.9.1.9]:
+   *  10 GB for the WJ PS file from Nexus
    * 265 GB for the mod downloads
    * 445 GB for the installation folder
    *  40 GB for the page file
 *  ...**so a total of 760 GB**

-   * During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.
+During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.

 Keep in mind that you should avoid filling your drives to full capacity.
 For optimal performance and system stability, it is generally recommended to maintain at least 10–15% of free space.

 > **PROJECT Skyrim** must be installed on an <ins>**internal SSD**</ins>, it <ins>**cannot**</ins> be installed on an HDD or an external drive of any kind.